-Coaching or punditry.
-Those are usually the two avenues open to footballers once they decide to hang up their boots.
+Punditry or coaching are usually the two career paths that footballers can wander down once they decide to hang up their boots.

 But for some, a complete shift in gears is needed.
 That is something that can certainly be said for these former Liverpool players.

 From the dancefloor to fishing, we take a look at the unexpected paths these five ex-Reds took once they had announced their retirements.

 Initially announcing his retirement from the game in 2015 due to a long-term hip injury, Cisse returned briefly a year later but confirmed he was leaving football for good in February 2017.